-Wavertree Court, standing across Wavertree Road on the opposite comer from Comer

-Fielde, was designed by Frank Harrington and is in a very different style.
+Wavertree Court, standing across Wavertree Road on the opposite corner from Corner Fielde, was designed by Frank Harrington and is in a very different style.
 Dating from 1933 this scheme is in a Dutch style with mansard roofs incorporating dormer windows and return gable ends.
 The exterior is rendered and painted white which gives the scheme a seaside impression.
-The windows are also Crittall type metal casements with French windows on the ground floor.
+The windows are also Crittall type metal casements with french windows on the ground floor.
 The four storey blocks are arranged around two central gardens, which make attractive oasis of greenery with planted beds and a fountain.
-Tightly clipped hedges run along beside Sternhold Avenue.
+Tightly clipped hedges run along Wavertree Road.